 8. He was an occultist.

 On March 1826, Smith was arrested and charged to court for the occult practice of “glass looking” for a fee.
 He would with “a certain stone … determine where hidden treasure in the bowels of earth were…[and he could] tell in this manner where gold mines were at a distance underground…” (Frazer Magazine February 1873, 229)

 This art is a form of divination, similar to crystal ball gazing.
 He later used these magic stones to “translate” the book of Mormon, and changed their names to Urim and Thummim.

-Understandably, talismanic magic was very popular in 19th century upstate New York Smith where he grew up but why should a true prophet rely on occult powers?
+Understandably, talismanic magic was very popular in 19th century upstate New York Smith where he grew up but why would a true prophet called by God to restore the everlasting Gospel rely on occult powers?
 Joseph Smith was obviously led by a counterfeit spirit.
-He wasn’t “the restorer of the true gospel” as Mormons claim.
+He wasn’t a prophet of God as Mormons believe.